jantielens/ha-screenshotter/ha-screenshotter/docs/WEBSERVER.md

 - Enable web server for external access by setting `webserverport` to a value greater than 0.
 - If `webserverport` is set to 0, the web server is not started and screenshots are only available locally.
 - Gallery view and direct image URLs (e.g., `http://your-home-assistant-ip:3000/screenshots/0.png`)
-- CRC32 checksum files for efficient change detection (e.g., `http://your-home-assistant-ip:3000/screenshots/0.png.crc32`)
+- Checksum files for efficient change detection (e.g., `http://your-home-assistant-ip:3000/screenshots/0.png.crc32`)
+  - Default: Pixel-based CRC32 checksums (changes only when pixels change)
+  - Optional: Text-based SimHash checksums (changes only when extracted text changes)
 - Health check endpoint available at `http://your-home-assistant-ip:3000/health` (returns status info)
 - No authentication for trusted networks